doki-nordic/actions-playground/README.md

 # Actions Playground

-Creating a GitHub Actions workflow with non-trivial commands may be annoying.
-Especially, when you have to do some experiments first, e.g. what command will work or which dependencies you need.
-It can be even harder when you are working on an operating system different from the target OS.
-Pushing and re-running the workflow each time is a nightmare.

-This repository tries to simplify this kind of work.
+## TL;DR

-With it, you can start a single job that waits for your commands.
+Follow this procedure to start an Action jub that exposes remote terminal and waits for your commands.
-This way, you can prepare your commands for a workflow interactively without committing, pushing, and long waiting.

-# TL;DR

-The following procedure allows you to use just remote terminal connected to Action Runner.
+You can play with it until you establish what do you want to put in your final workflow file.

-If you need something more, skip this chapter and see details below.
+If remote terminal is not enough for you, skip this chapter and see details below.

 One-time setup: